samiwaheed23/eMotorWerks/README.md

 sessions for an eMotorWerks charging station.
 It will either create a new .csv file or overwrite an existing one.
 This only returns the history of 1 charging station, so this will need to be run and slightly altered for each station accordinly.
 The areas that may need to be modified are clearly commented in the code. 'eMW_histData.py' is heavily commented to allow for easy reuse.
 It also contains extra methods to access the Juicenet API.
+This was built off of @jesserockz repository, "python-juicenet."

 ## Format of .csv File Created: